"Good Riddance to Dingy, White Tile!"

 The black penny tile, grout, and paint for the beadboard wainscoting make for a seamless finish and help to accentuate the wallpaper which plays up the height of the bathroom walls.
 I also added gold hammered planters with pothos plants on both sides of the window to bring some greenery elements and life to the space.

 Have you ever seen a wall and liked it ‘as is’, but still felt like it needed a little something extra?
 That’s how I felt with the wall across from the shower.
 Since mirrors are a great way to make a space feel larger, I decided to add one there.
-A designer secret of mine is to measure whatever mirror or piece of artwork I want to hang in a space and then map it out with painter’s tape so I can visualize what it could like.
+A designer secret of mine is to measure whatever mirror or piece of artwork I want to hang in a space and then map it out with painter’s tape so I can visualize what it could look like.
 So the next time you need to hang something, try this and let me know how it works for you!

 The last touches we needed to make were to add the new vanity, vanity pulls, and re-install the commode.